cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 To control bias, hash\_to\_field instead uses pseudorandom integers whose length is at least ceil(log2(p)) + k bits.
-Reducing such integers mod p gives bias at most 2^-k for any p; this bias is appropriate for a cryptosystem with k-bit security.
+Reducing such integers mod p gives bias at most 2^-k for any p; this bias is appropriate when targeting k-bit security.
 To obtain such integers, hash\_to\_field uses expand\_message to obtain L pseudorandom bytes, where L = ceil((ceil(log2(p)) + k) / 8); this
 byte string is then interpreted as an integer via OS2IP {{RFC8017}}.
-For example, for p a 255-bit prime and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.
+For example, for a 255-bit prime p, and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.

 ## hash\_to\_field implementation {#hashtofield-impl}